|

 Theoi, dechomai thysia mas!

-*I actually used “sacrifice” instead of “offering” in these phrases.
+*I actually used “sacrifice” instead of

 f.